atreyasha/spp-explainability/docs/develop.md

         3. Explain regex proxy forward-pass

-            1.  **TODO** replace FAs in visualization with regular expression matrix where possible -\> perhaps better to add actual regular expressions where possible

-            2.  show TikZ visualization of regex computational graph and tweak colors/labels to make explanations easier if need be
+            1.  show TikZ visualization of regex computational graph and tweak colors/labels to make explanations easier if need be

-            3.  make sure to state that the regex\'s represent substring matches to the borders are generic -\> or otherwise explicitly add these to the visualizations -\> make this clear both here and for the results to questions three
+            2.  make sure to state that the regex\'s represent substring matches to the borders are generic -\> or otherwise explicitly add these to the visualizations -\> make this clear both here and for the results to questions three